naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Scruffy: Who thinks I can fit 15 marshmallows in my mouth?
+Scruffy Happy: Who thinks I can fit 15 marshmallows in my mouth?

 Eris Annoyed: You’re a hazard to society.